xnagyt1/assignment-gis/documentation.md

 **Get the regions near to the border, and compute the number of victioms**
 ![Screenshot](region.png)

-### Response
+### Response (GeoJson creation)

-The responses for queries are differents but every contains a geoinformation (points or polygons) These infromation is transformed into a valid geojson format.
+The responses from queries are differents but every contains a geoinformation (points or polygons).
+These infromation is transformed into a valid geojson format.
 For this reason i was using json library in python:

 ![Screenshot](data.png)